My Photography & Travel Guide to Edinburgh, Scotland

 Calton Hill:

-📷 Pro Tip: I found sunset is the best time on Calton Hill — the sun sets roughly behind the Old Town skyline and the castle, and the Dugald Stewart Monument in the foreground gives you the classic Edinburgh composition.
+📷 Pro Tip: Sunset is the best time on Calton Hill.
+The sun sets behind the Old Town skyline and the castle, and the Dugald Stewart Monument gives you the classic Edinburgh composition.
 Position yourself on the west side of the hill and use the monument as a foreground anchor with the castle and skyline beyond.
 A 70–200mm compresses the layered buildings of the Old Town beautifully.
-For a less crowded alternative, come at sunrise — the light from the east is excellent for the castle's front face, and at 5–6am in spring and summer, you often have the hill entirely to yourself.
-A 16–35mm lens for the full 360-degree panorama; a 70–200mm lens for the compressed city views.
+For a less crowded alternative, come at sunrise when the light from the east is excellent for the castle's front face, and between May and July at 5–6am you often have the hill entirely to yourself.
+Bring both your 16–35mm for the full 360-degree panorama and your 70–200mm for the compressed city views, because you will use both.

 Best time: Sunset for the classic composition.
-Sunrise for an empty hill and east-facing light.
+Sunrise for an empty hill and strong east-facing light.
 Access: Free, open 24 hours.
-Short steep staircase from the east end of Princes Street.
+Getting there: Short steep staircase from the east end of Princes Street.

 At Sunrise